CSS-Paged-Media/printcss-example-code/Markdown Examples/Cocktails for PrintCSS Developers/recipes/vivliostyle.md

 # Long Island Vivliostyle

-There are a few impostors out there that claim to be Long Island Vivliostyles.
+There are a few imposters out there that claim to be Long Island Vivliostyles.
 In actuality, there is only one correct way to make a LIIT... and this is it!

 :::{.details}